xttjsn/Graphics/README_filter.txt

 I firstly created a base class "Filter", which has the public method "apply", which accepts "Canvas2D" as a parameter and filter it accordingly.
 The Canvas2D class has a single unique_ptr of Filter type, which gets initialized to its appropriate derived class whenever Canvas2D is initialized or the setting is changed.

 Edge Detection:
 For edge detection, I used a separable sobel kernel as described in the handout, which proves to be very fast and effective.
 I encountered one caveat where I didn't use floating point to store the value from intermediate pass, and as a result the negative values are trunked to 0 and the result looks bad.
 After I adjusted it, it works fine.
+Marquee selection is supported.

 Blur:
 I implemented 7 different blur filters for comparison purpose.